subtlemedicalinc/SubtleBoost/README.md

 In general, the helper shell scripts should be used instead of directly calling the python programs.
 This helps with batch processing and automatic logging.

 ## Creating experiment configs
-All the three processes in the workflow depend on experiment configs present in different experiment folders under `experiments`.
+All the three processes in the workflow depend on experiment configs present in different experiment folders under `configs/experiments`.
 The params are configured in `config.json` and the data lists are configured in `data.json`.

 An example `config.json` would look like